bcgov/visitz-app/README.md

 ## Architecture

-Hesita is written using .NET MAUI 7 (.NET 6 LTS).
+Hesita is written using .NET MAUI 7 (.NET 7).

 ## Licence